sclorg/container-ci-suite/README.md

 ##  How to use Container CI Suite for testing containers

-Install this suite from PiPy:
+Install this suite from PyPi:

 ```bash
 pip3 install container-ci-suite